Traditional Medicines and OTC Products

 Whether a medicine may be distributed without a prescription is determined by the State Institute for Drug Control in accordance with applicable provisions of the Act on Drugs.
 This act specifies under what conditions the State Institute for Drug Control may allow the distribution of a medicinal substance without a doctor’s prescription.
 A medicine may not be distributed without a prescription if (i) it could, even if used correctly, constitute a direct or indirect hazard when used without medical supervision, (ii) it is often and widely used improperly and as a consequence may represent a direct or indirect danger to human health, (iii) contains substances or preparations of substances whose efficacy or adverse effects require further monitoring, or (iv) it is intended for parenteral administration.

 5. Are there any limitations on locations or channels through which OTC products may be sold?

-The majority of OTC products may only be sold in pharmacies or through their online shops.
-The online sale of certain OTC products may be prohibited by a decision of the State Institute for Drug Control; this may be done with respect to OTC products which can be dangerous to human health and the danger can be prevented (i) by an expert consultation with a pharmacist prior to the use of the product or (ii) by imposing certain restrictions on the dispensing of the product.
+The majority of OTC products may only be sold in pharmacies or through a pharmacy’s online shop.
+The online sale of certain OTC products may be prohibited by a decision of the State Institute for Drug Control; this may be done with respect to OTC products that can be dangerous to human health and the danger can be prevented by (i) an expert consultation with a pharmacist before using the product or (ii) imposing certain restrictions on the dispensing of the product.